conduktor/conduktor-platform/doc/console/browse-data.md

 By default, we try to identify the Deserializer automatically for both the Key and the Value.

 If the deserialization fails or doesn't represent the data as you expect, you can manually pick which deserializer to use.
+Deserializers are available behind the "More options" button.